Site: La’akea is a 23+ acre property at 1300 foot elevation, on the lush east side of the Big Island of Hawaii.

 We are located in the sub-tropical rain forest.
 It is both a magical and wild place.
 We receive about 150 inches of rain/year, which makes it very green and lush, as well as moldy and mildewy.
 We are situated at 1300 ft. elevation, which means it is cooler in the morning and evenings (65 degrees or so in winter months) than at sea level.
 Temperatures range between 80’s during the day and 60’s at night.
 We live close to nature, and share the land with many birds, ants, mice, rats, mongeese, feral pigs, night-chirping coqui frogs, and yes, some mosquitoes and slugs.
-(There are also butterflies, owls, hawks, chickens, rabbits and 3 sweet cats).
+(There are also butterflies, owls, hawks, chickens and 7 sweet cats).

 We love this property–its fertility and abundance, the gentle light and mist, the arching double rainbows, and the warm sunny days that shine on us.
 We live “off the grid,” and rely on solar energy and water catchment.
 We have electricity and potable water in our main house, but none in most accommodations.